 All-Rounder Awards and Governors’ Presentation Awards are also made each year, on the basis of performance in the Common Entrance Pre-test or 13+ entrance examination.

 Scholarships in Art, Music and Sport become available at 13+ to external and internal applicants.
-Application forms are available from the Registrar or can be downloaded here and must be returned to the Registrar by Friday 7th October 2016 for Sport and by Friday 13th January 2017 for Music and Art.
+Application forms are available from the Registrar or can be downloaded here and must be returned to the Registrar by Friday 12th January 2018.